jandom/jandom/_posts/2019-12-27-escape-from-the-blogger-alcatraz.md

 # How did we get here?

-It was mid 2012 and looking for a blogging platform I picked Blogger.
+It was mid-2012 and looking for a blogging platform I picked Blogger.
-Seemed legit, backed by Google, it sounded like a reasonable guess.
+Seemed legit, backed by a tech giant (Google), it sounded like a reasonable guess.
-Sure, some things were off – like including code samples, but hey, nothing I couldn't hack around.
+Sure, some things were off – including code samples was not well supported.
+But hey, nothing I couldn't hack around.
-As years rolled on, it became clear that this in not the sweetheart to the powers that be.
+As years rolled on, it became clear that Blogger in not the sweetheart to the powers at Google.
-The blogger platform was abandoned, receiving few updates and falling further behind than competition.
+The platform was near-abandoned, receiving few updates and falling further behind than competition.
 I wanted out but I didn't know how.
 Meanwhile, together with some friends at the Hack'n'Tell I saw Jekyll being used to manage a static website.
-It did the job remarkably will and was super-simple.
+Jekyll did the job remarkably well and was super-simple.
-Not caring about Ruby at all, I used it, had a productive time and wanted to pull my old Blogger posts into my new Jekyll landing page.
+I used Jekyll for a side project, had a productive experience and decided to pull my old Blogger posts into my new Jekyll landing page.

 # Step 1: Exporting the data from Blogger